A Girls' Guide To Oz: Fashion's Gingham Trend

 Wondering what I mean?
 Gingham has a long been the fabric of choice for girls looking to create their own reality, run away from an oppressive narrative, and escape the monotony of reality.

-And, we can't talk gingham without talking about the woman who came the closest to being a real-world Dorothy, '60s screen siren Brigiette Bardot.
-Widely considered the thinking man's sex symbol, she was all drop-dead curves and slim cigarettes, helping make nouvelle vague films famous and bringing French cinema across the pond.
+And, we can't talk gingham without talking about the woman who came the closest to being a real-world Dorothy, 1960s screen siren Brigiette Bardot.
+Widely considered the thinking person's sex symbol (whatever the fuck that means), she was all drop-dead curves and slim cigarettes, helping make nouvelle vague films famous and bringing French cinema across the pond.
 But before all that, she was a young blonde girl whiling away on farm in rural France.
 She wed when she was 18, in a gingham dress, and escaped to the city to build a life in her very own Oz.
 The marriage didn't last, but the image of a fresh-faced farm girl yearning for more did, with her gingham number becoming the stuff of fashion legend.
 Only Bardot could take what was then considered a poor person's fabric and make it sizzle and sing with sex and freedom.

 This spring's incarnation of gingham has shown not much has changed.
-Fashion label Altuzarra featured plunging-neck gingham gowns that put the breastbone (and perhaps the wishbone?) on display, and I can envision a young Bardot wearing one on the train to Paris.
+Fashion label Altuzarra featured plunging-neck gingham gowns that put the breastbone on display, and I can envision a young Bardot wearing one on the train to Paris.
 Diane Von Furstenburg, meanwhile, created matching top-and-short gingham sets that would have provided a chic and wearable option for Dorothy to pack on her travels.

 Gingham, worn best with an open-toed shoe and a sense of hope, is a trend I'll be behind all season long.